 Here’s more on a few of Tim’s books.

-One of the most revered, imitated, and controversial government documents in the world, the U.S. Constitution serves as the foundation for the American government and shapes the lives of Americans every day.
+One of the most revered, imitated, and controversial government documents in the world, this second edition in the Idiot’s Guide series on the U.S. Constitution (Tim also wrote the first edition) serves as the foundation for the American government and shapes the lives of Americans every day.
 But how many know its history and the impact its had on American laws and practices throughout history?
 This guide serves as the most current and accessible handbook to this all-important document.

 The ASJA Guide to Freelance Writing